Bardo91/reckless/doc/performance.md

 [benchmarks/mandelbrot.cpp](../benchmarks/mandelbrot.cpp)

-The mandelbrot scenario tries to emulate a slightly more realistic situation by performing a CPU-intensive workload and logging information about it.
+The mandelbrot scenario emulates a more realistic situation by performing a CPU-intensive workload and logging information about it during the process.
 It computes a 1024x1024-pixel section of the mandelbrot set and logs statistics about each pixel produced.
-In other words, it produces about one million log lines over the course of 5 to 50 seconds of computation time, depending on the number of CPU cores taking part in the computation
+In other words, it produces about one million log lines over the course of 5 to 25 seconds of computation time, depending on the number of CPU cores taking part in the computation

 ![Bar chart showing total running time](images/performance_mandelbrot.png)